ECHO Award

 General information

-Each year, ECHO, Center for Diversity Policy, invites universities of applied sciences and research universities to nominate socially engaged students for the ECHO Award.
-This year, we are introducing a renewed format in which three ECHO Awards will be presented to students who distinguish themselves through the impact they create on urgent societal issues.
+Each year, ECHO, Center for Diversity Policy, invites universities of applied sciences and research universities in the Netherlands to nominate socially engaged students for the ECHO Award.

-Societal contexts are constantly evolving.
-In recent years, students have shown that they contribute to social change in a wide variety of ways.
-While the previous award categories (ECHO Award for Universities of Applied Sciences, ECHO Award for Research Universities, STEM Award, and Law & Tax Award) were valuable, the current social climate calls for a more flexible framework.
-In the new setup, the HBO and WO categories remain, but we are introducing a third category: the Actualities Award, which allows the jury to think across categories and respond to the most pressing societal developments of the coming years.
+In recent years, we have seen that students contribute to social change in a variety of ways.
+While the categories used in previous years (ECHO Award for Universities of Applied Sciences, ECHO Award for Research Universities, Beta Technology Award, and Law & Tax Award) have been valuable, the current era calls for a more flexible framework.
+In the new setup, the HBO (Universities of Applied Sciences) and WO (Research Universities) categories will remain, but we are introducing a third: the Current Affairs Award (Actualiteiten Award).
+With this award, the jury can think across categories and respond to the most pressing social developments of the coming years.

 Recap: